-It's hard to talk about Kanban for more than 5 minutes without some mention of WIP limits.
+It’s hard to talk about Kanban for more than 5 minutes without some mention of a WIP limit.
 Short for Work-In-Progress, limiting WIP is an important mechanism in controlling the flow of work through a delivery pipeline.

 However, confusion often sets in early on the journey of flow management.
 How do you begin?
 What does good look like?
 When I give the official advice of ‘start with what you have, and go from there’, I’m often met with puzzle looks.